Skip to main content

 • 16-bit data

-Only available before connecting to the camera
+Only available prior to connecting the camera

 Spectral ROI (Advanced)